Part 1: Finding NCOA Updated Addresses

 The quickest way to find updated addresses is to filter record_type.
 Record Type returns one of three results: A, C, H.

-Filtering the field to show “C” – Current, will show all updated addresses that were returned in your file.
+If you filter the field to show C – Current, you will receive all updated addresses that were returned in your file.
 These addresses will have an input_id that matches its historical record’s input_id.
 Using this input_id will allow you to update the addresses easily.
-If you filter the field to show both “H” – Historical and “C” – Current, you will receive all updated addresses and the corresponding, previous address.
-The top row displays historical address, and the following row displays current address.
+If you filter the field to show both H -Historical and C – Current, you will receive all updated addresses and the corresponding, previous address.
+These will always be displayed with the historical address in the top row, and the current address in the following row.
 Filtering by both Historical and Current record types gives a clearer understanding of what has changed between the two addresses.
 For example: The constituent may have moved from a single-family home to a high rise.

 If you have any questions or need help, send us a quick note to email@example.com.